Ph.D., Geology, University of Cincinnati, 1989

 I am honored to have been the 2010-2011 Richard H. Jahns Distinguished Lecturer in Engineering Geology.
 During my tenure I gave 67 lectures to university and professional groups throughout the United States, Canada, and even India.

-Since September 2016, I have been the State Geologist and Director of the Kentucky Geological Survey as well as a Research Professor of Earth and Environmental Sciences, all at the University of Kentucky.
+Since September 2016, I have been the State Geologist and Director of the Kentucky Geological Survey with an appointment as a Research Professor of Earth and Environmental Sciences, all at the University of Kentucky.

-Before moving to Kentucky, I was a Senior Consultant and Quantitative Geohazards Group Leader with Fugro GeoConsulting in Houston, Texas (2011-2016); an independent consulting geologist (1999-2011); Assistant Director and Senior Engineering Geologist with the New Mexico Bureau of Mines & Mineral Resources (1989-1999); and a petroleum geologist (19815-1986).
+Before moving to Kentucky, I was a Consultant to Senior Consultant and Quantitative Geohazards Group Leader with Fugro GeoConsulting in Houston, Texas (2011-2016); an independent consulting geologist (1999-2011); Engineering Geologist to Assistant Director and Senior Engineering Geologist with the New Mexico Bureau of Mines & Mineral Resources (1989-1999); and a petroleum geologist (19815-1986).

 At different times over the years, I've also taught as an adjunct professor at the University of Cincinnati, New Mexico Tech, and Portland State University.